mixu/datalog.js/readme.md

 # Datalog.js

-A trivial Datalog interpreter written in Javascript to learn how Datalog evaluation works.
+A trivial Datalog with top-down and bottom up evaluation written in Javascript to learn how Datalog evaluation works.

 Features: